 - Digital platforms to facilitate PPPI/E and connecting College staff and students with patient and community members;

 Activities seeking to engage the public with our research, such as:

 - Activities associated with the development of an institutional strategic plan for engagement with research and with culture change projects, such as the RCUK funded Catalyst Seed Fund project;

-- Flagship events to engage the public with the College’s research, including the annual Imperial Festival, and Imperial Fringe series running throughout the year, as well as other relevant events;
+- Flagship events to engage the public with the College’s research, including the annual Imperial Festival, and Imperial Lates series running throughout the year, as well as other relevant events;

 - Networking and events to encourage engagement with research (for example Pint of Science);

 - Programmes of two-way engagement with research and the provision of opportunities for researchers to engage the public with their research (such as pop-up shops run by the National Heart and Lung Institute or citizen science surveys run by OPAL).

 When developing funding proposals and project budgets you may wish to factor in support for enabling engagement.
 This includes skills development, project support and evaluation.

 Support for Engagement

 - Evaluation and monitoring of specific engagement activities, such as set-piece evaluation projects to identify the impact of specific community engagement initiatives in White City;

 - Support for staff and students seeking to evaluate the effectiveness of their engagement work, for example through training and guidance;

 - Support for staff who are seeking to demonstrate the impact of their engagement work, including within funding applications and case studies, such as for the REF, including through training and guidance;